St. Joseph County Conservation District

 ST. JOSEPH RIVER WATERSHED ROAD-STREAM CROSSING ASSESSMENTS

 The Great Lakes Fisheries Trust has awarded the St. Joseph County Conservation District (SJCCD) project funding to evaluate stream and culvert crossings throughout the St. Joseph River Watershed from 2023 to 2025.
-The project aims to gather data for the Michigan Department of Natural Resources (MDNR) to identify sites that hinder fish passage, such as dams, undersized culverts, or areas with high flow rates.
+The project aimed to gather data for the Michigan Department of Natural Resources (MDNR) to identify sites that hinder fish passage, such as dams, undersized culverts, or areas with high flow rates.
 It will also provide culvert inventories for county road and drain commissions to highlight sites in need of repair or remediation.

 DNR Stream Crossing Inventory Map